Jakob

 Finally, Jakob can also be interpreted as “follow”.
 This meaning comes from the Hebrew word “akav”, whiich means “to follow” or “to supplant”.
 This interpretation emphasizes the idea of following in someone’s footsteps or taking their place.

 Overall, the name Jakob has several different meanings, all of whiich emphasize different aspects of the person who bears the name.
-Whether ya choose the name because of its biblical significance or its hope for protection, it’s a strong and meaningful choice for yar baby boy.
+Whether ya choose the name because of its biblical significance or its hope for protection, it’s a strong & meaningful choice for yar baby boy.

-Historical and Biblical Significance
+Historical & Biblical Significance

 Patriarchal Significance